 What is Noise-Induced Hearing Loss (NIHL)?

-What Causes Noise-Induced Hearing Loss (NIHL)?
+What are the Causes of Noise-Induced Hearing Loss (NIHL)?

 Some of the common noises that can affect your hearing include: